catptype/Ultralytics-Workspace/README.md

 If you encounter the error:
 `RuntimeError: Dataset 'dataset_name/data.yaml' does not exist`
-this usually occurs due to a misconfiguration in the settings file.
+this usually occurs due to the global configuration in the settings file.

 To resolve this issue:

+### Method 1: Change Global Configuration File
 1. Locate the configuration file by running the following command:
     ```bash
     yolo setting